ConnectedCommunities/humhub-modules-karma/README.md

 ## Usage
+> **NOTE:** These instructions are for developers wanting to integrate Karma with their own modules.

 This is the first implementation of the Karma module.

 Currently, the module is best used as an addition to other modules that wish to implement a karma system.

 That's because you can create Karma events via the admin panel but to implement them you have to code it.
 It is on the roadmap to make this a full featured karma system out of the box.